SchaafAlexander/Udacity-Azure-Devops-Project2/README.md

 ```

 ### 1.3.
 Make all test
-- Run make all to verify
+- Run make all to verify (cd U..
+Tab for folder)
 ```bash
 make all
 ```